4d/go-mobile/docs/project-definition/actions.md

 ### Open URL action

-The **Open URL action** allows your mobile users to open an url from their mobile app, for example to display a web page served by 4D Server in a Web area.
+The **Open URL action** allows your mobile users to open an url from their mobile app.
+This action will display a web page served by 4D Server in a web area from within the mobile app.

-This action is available for any table and any scope (Table or Current entity).

 When you select this action, you have to define the URL that will be opened:

 ![](img/open-url.png)

-You can only define a relative URL on the current 4D web server (starting with `/`).
+You can only define a URL starting with `/`, i.e. relative to the current 4D web folder.

+This action can be set for any table and any scope (Table or Current entity).
+Like other actions, the Open URL action will be automatically available in the [mobile app interface](#mobile-app-side).

 #### Web Server Side

-A userscript is injected by the mobile app in the 4D Web area to provide some javascript code to interact with it.
-It is available through the `$4d.mobile` object, which provides the following properties and functions:
+A userscript is injected by the mobile app in the web area to provide some javascript code to interact with it.
+It is available in the page served by the web server through the `$4d.mobile` object, which provides the following properties and functions:

 |Property|||Type|Description|
 |---|---|---|---|---|